 Water Risk Assessment

-The Group conducts water risk assessments for its production facilities from the present up to the year 2040.
-To do this, we use the Global Water Tools of the World Business Council For Sustainable Development (WBCSD) and the AQUEDUCT Water Risk Atlas of World Resources International (WRI).
-The Water Risk Filter of the World Wildlife Fund (WWF) has also been added as an evaluation tool from FY2018.
-For production facilities deemed to be high risk based on these tools, detailed assessments are conducted involving local data, production facility unit water levels/usage volumes in order to verify low-risk areas.
+The Mitsui Chemicals Group conducts water risk assessments for its production sites from the present up to the year 2040.
+To do this, we use the AQUEDUCT Water Risk Atlas of World Resources International (WRI).
+The Water Risk Filter of the World Wildlife Fund (WWF) has also been added as an evaluation tool from fiscal 2018.
+Assessment tools have been used to identify regions where water stress is high.
+Detailed assessments of the unit water levels at production sites, water usage volumes and local data have also been conducted to verify that the water risk at each site is at an acceptable level.
 In addition, similar surveys are conducted at new plants when operations are commenced.

-In support of the TCFD recommendations, we are conducting assessments on the physical risks to our production facilities (floods, drought & temperature changes), based on IPCC RCP 2.6 and RCP 8.5.
+In support of the TCFD recommendations, we are conducting assessments on the physical risks to our production sites (floods, drought & temperature changes), based on IPCC RCP 2.6 and RCP 8.5.
 In the future, we will conduct environmental impact assessments to include items with high materiality in the scenario analysis.
+In identifying sites to be assessed, 47 sites in eight areas that rank high in importance (Japan, China, Southeast Asia, India, United States, Europe, Brazil and Mexico) have been selected for analysis and assessment for the risk of floods, drought and temperature changes.
+The risk of water-related natural disasters tend to be high for Japan, China, Southeast Asia and India and the number of disasters is expected to increase in many areas.
+Water supplies tend to be strained in India and Mexico, with a similar trend anticipated for Singapore and Thailand.